Skip to main content

 • A copy of a current utility bill or bank statement

-• A government check, paycheck, or another government document that shows your name and address
+• A government check, paycheck, or other government document that shows your name and address

-If you do not have documents to prove where you live, you will receive a provisional ballot.
-If you provide valid identification before 10 a.m. on the second Wednesday after Election Day, election officials will count your provisional ballot.
+If you do not have the necessary documents proving where you live, you will receive a provisional ballot.
+As long as you provide valid identification before 10 a.m. on the second Wednesday after Election Day, election officials will count your provisional ballot.

-Most, but not all, Maryland voting centers are handicapped-accessible.
-Check the Maryland Board of Election’s polling place lookup to see if your polling place will be accessible.
+Most Maryland voting centers are handicapped-accessible.
+The Maryland Board of Elections offers a polling place lookup page that can help confirm whether your polling place will be accessible.
 If it isn’t, you can vote at any early voting center.

-If you want to vote at a different polling place on Election Day, you can fill out a Request for Polling Place Change or Absentee Ballot and send it to your Board of Elections.
-Your local election officials will attempt to find an accessible location, or they will send an absentee ballot.
+If you want to vote at a different polling place on Election Day, you must submit a Request for Polling Place Change or Absentee Ballot and send it to your Board of Elections.
+Your local election officials will either find an accessible location or send you an absentee ballot.

-If you have a disability and have difficulty marking your ballot, the State of Maryland offers an online tool to assist you.
-To access this tool, request a mail-in ballot.
-There will be an option on the form that you can check to ask to print your ballot from the election board’s website.
+If you have a disability and encounter difficulty marking your ballot, the state of Maryland offers an online tool to assist you.
+To use it, you must request a mail-in ballot.
+There will be an option on the form for voters to request that their ballot be printed from the election board’s website.

-You can also ask someone to help, including election judges.
+You can also ask someone to help you vote, including election judges.
 The only people you cannot ask to help you are your employer, union representatives, and polling place watchers.

 A Maryland Civil Rights Lawyer Can Help

-Contact a voting rights attorney if you have questions about Maryland’s voting laws.
-Your lawyer can also help if you think someone has violated your civil rights.
+Lawmakers in Maryland have passed specific laws regarding the voting process.
+These laws are meant to protect your rights and the integrity of the election process.
+Contact a voting rights attorney if you have questions about Maryland’s voting laws or think someone has violated your civil rights.

 Was this helpful?